About the WORLDSymposium Young Investigator Awards

 • All other expenses are the recipient’s responsibility

-Recipients must be present LIVE to receive the award.
-If the recipient is unable to travel to receive the Young Investigator Award an alternate abstract will be selected.
+Recipients must be present, LIVE or VIRTUALLY, to receive the award.
+If the recipient is unable to travel to receive the Young Investigator Award, or attend VIRTUALLY, an alternate abstract will be selected.

-The deadline for submitting an abstract to WORLDSymposium and to be considered for the Young Investigator Award was 11:59PM CDT October 1, 2022.
+The deadline for submitting an abstract to WORLDSymposium and to be considered for the Young Investigator Award is 17:00 CDT October 1, 2025.

 Past Award Recipients: